gvwilson/sensibleadventures/misc/bear-02.md

 The tornado roared in triumph as it felt Muddh's hold over it break.
 It pounced on the smugglers like a cat pouncing on a crippled bird, throwing them this way and that.
-Prince Lormay saw Muddh leap from his horse an instant before the tornado snatched it up.
+Prince Thokmay saw Muddh leap from his horse an instant before the tornado snatched it up.
 The smuggler scrambled over to the old tree stump and pulled a man-tall mirror off the wagon that was still somehow parked there.
 He propped